umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/configuration-v9.md

 Models Builder ships with a dashboard in the *Settings* section of Umbraco's backoffice.
 The dashboard does three things:

 * Details on how Models Builder is configured
-* Provides a way to generate models (in LiveAppData mode only)
+* Provides a way to generate models (in SourceCodeAuto mode only)
 * Reports the last error (if any) that would have prevented models from being properly generated

 ![Models Builder Dashboard](images/ModelsBuilderDashboard-v9.png)